manjula-dube/React_ReactNative_Redux/README.md

+The below project is build using react & react native

 Both web and mobile share the redux store

 `For running web & mobile use `sh start.sh` & then install the dependencies in the respective folder`